-A bank's earnings performance has an effect on its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in times of trouble.
-However, banks that are losing money have less ability to do those things.
+A bank's earnings performance affects its safety and soundness.
+A bank can retain its earnings, boosting its capital buffer, or use them to deal with problematic loans, potentially making the bank more resilient in times of trouble.
+Losses, on the other hand, lessen a bank's ability to do those things.

-One widely used way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
-First American Bank's most recent annualized quarterly return on equity was 16.01 percent, above the national average of 9.28 percent.
+One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by total equity.
+First American Bank's most recent annualized quarterly return on equity was 13.32 percent, above the national average of 8.10 percent.

-The bank recorded net income of $279,000 on total equity of $3.5 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 1.75 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $469,000 on total equity of $3.6 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.50 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.